NikosKokosis/US-Accidents/README.md

 - **Clustering Analysis**: This section involves data cleaning and preparing the data, followed by applying clustering techniques (K-Means and DBSCAN) to group accidents based on weather conditions.

-- **Accident Severity Prediction**: Using Artificial Neural Networks (ANNs), I developed a predictive model to classify accident severity.
+- **Accident Severity Prediction**: Using Artificial Neural Network (ANN) and Support Vector Machine (SVM), I developed a predictive model to classify accident severity.
 This involves preprocessing the data, training the model, and evaluating its performance.

 ## Project Notebooks